bed bug removal tips

 Bed bugs (Cimex lectularius) have been around and annoying innocent sleepers since the time of Aristotle.

-While the ranks of these annoying pests were nearly decimated decades ago thanks to the toxic pesticide DDT, it proved a short-term victory.
 Now that DDT is gone from our pest control arsenal, they're back, seemingly with a vengeance.

 Here's what you need to know about bed bug removal - and bed bugs themselves.

 - Adult bed bugs are small (about 1/4 to 3/8 inches or 5 mm to 9 mm in length), have flat, brown oval bodies that change color to purplish-red after a blood meal and the body becomes more cigar-shaped making it appear like a different insect.
 They are sometimes mistaken for wood ticks or small cockroaches.

 - The wings of bed bugs are vestigial, which mean they don't fly.
 However, they can crawl.
 Fast.

 - Bed bugs are visible to the eye.